George Wilkins (priest)

 George Wilkins, D.D.
-(1785-1865) served as a priest in the Church of England and was Archdeacon of Nottingham.
+(1785–1865) served as a priest in the Church of England and was Archdeacon of Nottingham.

 Early life

-George Wilkins was born in May 1785 in Norwich, the youngest of three sons and three daughters of William Wilkins (1749-1819) and Hannah née Willett (born 9 June 1754 in Norwich), who were married on 19 April 1776 in St Stephen's Church, Norwich.
-He came from a family of architects: his brother William designed several famous buildings including the National Gallery, London.
+George Wilkins was born in May 1785 in Norwich, the youngest of three sons and three daughters of William Wilkins (1749–1819) and Hannah née Willett (born 9 June 1754 in Norwich), who were married on 19 April 1776 in St Stephen's Church, Norwich.
+He came from a family of architects: his brother William Wilkins designed several famous buildings including the National Gallery, London.
 His father was estate architect to the head of the Pierrepont family, who since 1806 had been styled the Earl Manvers.

 Wilkins was educated at the Grammar School at Bury St Edmunds and Caius College, Cambridge.